Tungabhadra River: Course

 Piles of granite in varying shades of grey, ochre and pink dominate the landscape.
 The river has cut through weaker rocky substrata of the Hampi landscape and created a narrow gorge where granite hills confine the river in a deep ravine.

-In this setting the ruins of Vijayanagara and Hampi, the seat of power of the Vijayanagar empire, overlook this holy river, creating a mythological landscape merging sacred traditions about a multitude of significant divinities.
+In this setting the ruins of Vijayanagara and Hampi, the seat of power of the Vijayanagara Empire, overlook this holy river, creating a mythological landscape merging sacred traditions about a multitude of significant divinities.

-The granite outcrops slowly disappear as the river flows south and the land opens into a long, broad plain ending at the rising slopes of the Sandur hills, rich in iron and manganese, beyond which is the town of Hosapete.
-The Tungabhadra Dam was constructed at Hosapete in the middle of the 20th century to harness the river water, aiding the growth of agriculture and industry in the region.
+The granite outcrops slowly disappear as the river flows south and the land opens into a long, broad plain ending at the rising slopes of the Sandur hills, rich in iron and manganese, beyond which is Hospet.
+The Tungabhadra Dam was constructed at Hospet in the middle of the 20th century to harness the river water, aiding the growth of agriculture and industry in the region.

 The Tungabhadra River then flows east, joining the Krishna in Andhra Pradesh and Telangana border.
-From here the Krishna continues east to empty into the Bay of Bengal.
+From here the Krishna River continues east to empty into the Bay of Bengal.
 The wedge of land between the Tungabhadra and the Krishna is known as the Raichur Doab.